ENGN2912B-2018/DV-C/README.md

 The team was able to produce a rendered scene of the jellyfish with an approximation of the movement animation.

 ### - Were you successful in meeting all goals and objectives?
 What didn't work?
 What would take more time?
+The team was not successfull in capturing absolutely accurate movement however the team managed to get a good approximation.
+Working with video data did not work as well as approximating a sine wave for the movement according to the y coordinate and time for xz expansion and contraction.

 ## Future Work
 ### - Description of potential future software expansions and software features